Lawn Tractor Maintenance TipsUpdated: Mar. 16, 2023

 Screw on the new oil filter until the rubber gasket touches the seat.
 Then give the filter another half turn.
 Spread a light coat of oil on the gasket so it doesn’t bind against the seat.

 Just like your car, your tractor needs regular oil changes.
 If your owner’s manual suggests a brand of oil, you can ignore that advice.
-But do pay attention to the recommended viscosity (such as 10W- 30).
+But do pay attention to the recommended viscosity (such as 10W- 30) to find the best type of oil for your mower.
 If you use your tractor for snow removal, check the manual for a “winter weight” oil recommendation.
 Never, ever change the oil without also changing the oil filter.
 To prevent a buildup of gunk on the engine, wipe up any spilled oil.
 Bottle the old oil and take it to your nearest oil recycling center for disposal.

 Photo 1: Loosen stubborn bolts